MarcBS/TMA/README.md

  python main.py
  ``

+## Dataset

+The dataset [EDUB-SegDesc](http://www.ub.edu/cvub/edub-segdesc/) was used to evaluate this model.
+It was acquired by the wearable camera Narrative Clip, taking a picture every 30 seconds (2 fpm).
+It consists of 55 days acquired by 9 people.
+Containing a total of 48,717 images, divided in 1,339 events (or image sequences) and 3,991 captions.

 ## Citation

 If you use this code for any purpose, please, do not forget to cite the following paper: